zkoss/zk-mvvm-book/data_binding/form_binding.md

     </grid>
 </groupbox>
 ```
 - Because we only bind attributes to 3 properties:“id”, “description”, and “quantity”, the middle object only stores these 3 properties.
-Therefore the “price” property is not stored in middle object, we cannot reference it without binding it first.
+Therefore, as the “price” property is not stored in middle object, we cannot reference it without binding it first.
 For example, we cannot pass it as parameter by ` @command('cmd', currentPrice=fx.price) `, because ` fx.price ` doesn't exist in the middle object.

 Form Status Variable
 ====================
-Form binding also records middle object's modification status.It’s a common requirement for users to know that whether they have modified a form’s data (dirty status) or not, developers therefore add a feature that would remind users of this with an UI effect.
+Form binding also records middle object's modification status.
+It’s a common requirement for users to know whether they have modified a form’s data (dirty status) or not; developers therefore add a feature that would remind users of this with an UI effect.
 For example, some text editors appends a star symbol ‘*’ on the title bar to remind users of modified text file.
-“Form binding” preserves the dirty status in an variable that we can utilize it.
+“Form binding” preserves the dirty status in an variable that we can utilize.

 Dirty status is stored in an auto-created **form status variable** with a naming convention of:

 `[middleObjectId]Status`

-Continue above example, we add an exclamation icon right next to Id value.
-If users modify any input data, the ex exclamation icon will show up.
+Continuing with the above example, we add an exclamation icon right next to Id value.
+If users modify any input data, the exclamation icon will show up.
 ```xml
 <groupbox form="@id('fx') @load(vm.selected) @save(vm.selected, before='saveOrder')" >
     <grid hflex="true" >